Topology of cognitive maps: Results

 \subsection{Combining the approaches (Dowker complex reconstruction)}

 Now we can construct a so-called Dowker \cite{Dowker} complex from two previously obtained ones.
 The procedure was described in the Appendix below.
-The raw idea is to detect whether there are temporal intersections for two methods of cycles retrieval.
+Vaguely, the idea is to detect whether there are temporal intersections in the two methods of cycles retrieval.

-Let's choose two of the highest amplitude loops from all the cycles (whose homology groups are not higher than 1) we obtained in time series complex and from higher dimensional nearest neighbors graphs embeddings.
+Let's choose two of the highest amplitude loops from all the cycles (whose homology groups are of order 1 at most) we obtained when building the time series complex and from higher dimensional nearest neighbors graphs embeddings.

-To illustrate the results of comparison we plotted the points of two loops simultaneously, without reducing it to the intersection as it would reduce the number of points to an unnecessary sparse picture.
-What's important here is that we indeed find same loops with two methods, moreover, two methods complement each others missed points if we choose to use them at the same time.
+To illustrate the results of comparison we plotted the points forming the two loops simultaneously, without reducing it to the intersection as it would reduce the number of points to an unnecessarily sparse picture.
+What's important here is that we indeed find same loops with two methods -- moreover, two methods complement each others missed points if we choose to use them at the same time.
 The intersection, however, would still give a pronounced loop in the trace around the ''hole'' in the arena Fig \ref{dowk}.